edmundhung/conform/docs/api/react/useField.md

 }
 ```

 However, the more specific you made with the `FieldName` type, the harder it is to reuse the component.
-If your component have no use for some of the generics, you can omit them as well.
+If your component have no use for some of the generics, you can always omit them.

 ```ts
 type ExampleComponentProps = {